-On and after the appointed day 3 a person shall not carry on business, or by any means hold himself or itself out, as a real estate agent, or a business agent, or both a real estate agent and a business agent, unless he or it is licensed as such under this Act and holds a current triennial certificate in respect of the licence.
+(1) On and after the appointed day 2 a person shall not carry on business, or by any means hold himself or itself out, as a real estate agent, or a business agent, or both a real estate agent and a business agent, unless he or it is licensed as such under this Act and holds a current triennial certificate in respect of the licence.

-Penalty: $20 000.
+Penalty for this subsection: a fine of $100 000.

+(2) For subsection (1), a person is taken not to be licensed or holding a current triennial certificate in respect of the licence if the person is required to surrender a licence and triennial certificate under section 34D(2) or (3).

 [Section 26 amended: No. 43 of 1994 s.
-11.]
+11; No. 25 of 2019 s.
+40 and 62.]

-27. Natural persons, licensing of
+27. Licensing of individuals

-(1) Subject to this Act, a person, not being a body corporate, who applies to the Commissioner for a licence and pays to the Commissioner the prescribed fee for the licence shall be granted and may hold a licence if the Commissioner is satisfied that —
+(1) Subject to this Act, an individual who applies to the Commissioner for a licence and pays to the Commissioner the prescribed fee for the licence shall be granted and may hold a licence if the Commissioner is satisfied that the individual —

-(a) he is of or over the age of 18 years; and
+(a) is of or over the age of 18 years; and

-(b) he is a person of good character and repute and a fit and proper person to hold a licence; and
+(b) is a person of good character and repute and a fit and proper person to hold a licence; and

-(c) he has sufficient material and financial resources available to him to enable him to comply with the requirements of this Act; and
+(c) has sufficient material and financial resources available to enable them to comply with the requirements of this Act; and

-(d) he understands fully the duties and obligations imposed by this Act on agents.
+(d) understands fully the duties and obligations imposed by this Act on agents.

 (2) In subsection (1)(b) fit and proper includes being qualified in accordance with Schedule 1 but subject to the savings and exceptions provided in this Act.

 [Section 27 amended: No. 58 of 2010 s.
 134; No. 23 of 2014 s.
-72.]
+72; No. 25 of 2918 s.
+41.]

 28. Firms, licensing of